 Think-tanks play a key role in policy today.
-Yet, for scholars who are concerned with the dynamics within and between law and science, the place and impact of such organisations are often over-looked.
-To begin to remedy this, we held an event titled ‘Regulating Bioscience: Between the Ivory Tower and the Policy Room’ on the 6th October 2014 at the Wellcome Trust Conference Centre.
+Yet, for scholars who are concerned with the dynamics within and between law and science, the place and impact of such organisations are often overlooked.
+To begin to remedy this, we held an event titled ‘Regulating Bioscience: Between the Ivory Tower and the Policy Room’ on 6 October 2014 at the Wellcome Trust Conference Centre.
 With participants ranging across life science, social science and the humanities – and including members of policy organisations and think-tanks – we looked at some of the issues around think-tanks and the governance of science.
 The event was convened as part of our AHRC Technoscience, Law and Society Network, and held in partnership with the BBSRC.

 In order to give an overview of how a funding agency engaged with think-tanks and considered issues of science governance, we invited Patrick Middleton, Head of Engagement at the BBSRC, to give some opening comments.
 Patrick discussed how the BBSRC decided its funding policy through formal, structured consultations, as well as informal conversations with a range of people – including representatives of think-tanks.
 The reports of bodies like Demos and the Nuffield Council on Bioethics were also described as important for thinking about future funding and governance trajectories for the BBSRC.
 One of the most significant ways the BBSRC directed research was through apportioning funds to particular large calls.
 Further, the steering of science was achieved by talking about it: by noting what kinds of research the BBSRC feels is important in blogs, press releases, and on Twitter.
-Patrick described how the scientists he worked with often saw law as a help to research: it removed uncertainty about what could be done (and what shouldn’t), setting the boundaries of acceptability.
+Patrick described how the scientists he worked with often saw the law as a help to research: it removed uncertainty about what could be done (and what shouldn’t), setting the boundaries of acceptability.

 The next speaker was Jack Stilgoe, Lecturer in Science and Technology Studies at UCL (and formerly a member of Demos, and the policy group at the Royal Society of London).
 Jack discussed his perspectives on technology governance, drawing on the work of Langdon Winner and Roger Pielke, Jr. He argued that science and technology influence our lives in profound ways that are often unaccountable.
 Accordingly, innovation should be the subject of substantive governance, involving public debate and participation.
 Jack spoke favourably of the degree to which the EPSRC recognised this, including their commissioning of work (with which Jack was involved) that underscored how innovation should entail: anticipation, inclusion, reflexivity and responsiveness.
 These themes relate to the wider project of ‘responsible research and innovation’ (RRI), which has been adopted by a range of funders internationally.
 Yet, the issue of ‘responsiveness’ has been less frequently considered.
 Think-tanks and other organisations may have a key role to play in helping scientists and their sponsors think through this, not least through the opportunities they provide to foster dialogue and collaboration between diverse actors and institutions.